Reading Time: 3 minutes

 The Importance of the Big Picture

-Leadership must understand the big picture in terms of the industry in which the niche or niches exist.
-Fully comprehending the industry gives the business power.
-This power informs negotiation skills and marketing tactics while generating content and partnership opportunities.
+Leadership must understand the broader industry context in which the niche or niches operate.
+A thorough comprehension of the industry gives the business a competitive edge.
+This understanding informs negotiation skills and marketing tactics, while generating content and partnership opportunities.

 When an organization has a firm grasp and solid knowledge of the industry, it positions the business to truly specialize in the niche.
 For example, the expertise of a good sales professional is not limited to just closing sales.
 It extends to qualifying leads, defining the key roles involved in decision-making, determining what information is necessary during the buying cycle, establishing value, etc.

-Being well-versed in the larger industry only makes companies excellent at what they do.
+Being well-versed in the broader industry enables companies to excel in their respective fields.
 Still, it also provides opportunities for broader content generation for marketing purposes.
 Keeping content fresh will keep target audiences engaged and the business at the forefront of their minds when they come to them to make a purchase.

 Strike a Balance